-The Terrorism Risk Insurance Act of 2002, as extended by the Terrorism Risk Insurance Program Reauthorization Act of 2015, is effective through December 31, 2020.
+The Terrorism Risk Insurance Act of 2002, as extended by the Terrorism Risk Insurance Program Reauthorization Acts of 2015 and 2019, is effective through December 31, 2027.
 Prior to the act, insurance coverage from private insurers for losses (other than workers' compensation) arising out of acts of terrorism was severely limited.
 The act provides, among other things, that all licensed insurers must offer coverage on most commercial lines of business for acts of terrorism.
-Losses arising out of acts of terrorism that are certified as such by the Secretary of the Treasury of the United States and that exceed \$180 million for calendar year 2019 will be reimbursed by the federal government subject to a limit of \$100 billion in any year, which loss trigger increases each year by \$20 million until it reaches \$200 million in 2020 and any calendar year thereafter.
-Each insurance company is responsible for a deductible equal to 20% of its direct earned premiums in the previous calendar year.
-Our deductible is approximately \$12.51 million for 2020.
-For losses in excess of the deductible, the federal government will reimburse 81% of the insurer's loss, up to the insurer's proportionate share of the \$100 billion.
-Such reimbursement percentage will be reduced by one percentage point each year until it reaches 80% in 2020.
+Losses arising out of acts of terrorism that are certified as such by the Secretary of the United States (in consultation with the Secretary of Homeland Security) and that exceed \$200 million in any year will be reimbursed by the federal government subject to a limit of \$100 billion.
+Each insurance company is responsible for a deductible equal to 20% of its direct earned premiums in the previous calendar year, up to the insurer's proportionate share of the \$100 billion.
+Our deductible is approximately \$12.93 million for 2021.
+For losses in excess of the deductible, the federal government will reimburse 80% of the insurer's loss.